-The subjects and syllabus of agriculture courses differ across institutes.
-But, in general, the agriculture courses cover fields like agronomy, plant breeding, soil science, entomology, farm machinery, irrigation and drainage engineering, daily and food engineering, etc.
+The subjects covered in agriculture courses differ across institutes.
+However, in general, these courses involve the study of fields like agronomy, plant breeding, soil science, entomology, farm machinery, irrigation and drainage engineering, daily and food engineering, etc.

 The set of skills required to pursue a career in agriculture is technical skills, problem-solving skills, eye for detail, patience and tenacity, analytical skills, etc.

-7) Can a Commerce student pursue a course in Agriculture?
+7. Can a Commerce student pursue a Agriculture course?

-No, to pursue a course in Agriculture, the students must have completed their 10+2 in the Science stream.
+No, to pursue a Agriculture course the students must have completed their 10+2 in the Science stream.

-8) What is the eligibility criteria for pursuing agricultural courses?
+8. What is the eligibility criteria for pursuing agriculture courses?

-The eligibility criteria for pursuing agricultural courses differs across various Indian institutes.
+The eligibility criteria for pursuing agriculture courses in India differs across various institutes.
 For undergraduate courses, it is 10+2 (in Science stream), for pursuing a postgraduate degree, it is a bachelor's degree and for a PhD degree, you must have completed your masters.
 However, you are advised to check the specific eligibility criteria for different agricultural courses at the time of applying.

 The duration of popular agricultural courses depends on different program levels.
 For undergraduate courses, it is 3-4 years, for post-graduate courses, it is 2 years and for doctorate courses, it ranges from 3-6 years.